 Describe the sonographic appearance of abdominal vascular structures and related pathology.

-Describe the sonographic appearance of the non-cardiac chest and associated pathology.
+Describe the sonographic appearance of the lung/pleura and associated pathology.

 Describe pathology/pathophysiology of the liver and associated vascular structures as presented on the sonographic exams.
-DMSC1, DMSC3, DMSC4, DMSC7, DMSC8, DMSC9, DMSD1, DMSD2, DMSD3, DMSD8
+App.B.3. b.1. and e.1-2

 Discuss the development, location, size, vascular structures, and normal sonographic appearance of the liver and associated vascular and pathologic structures.